-As part of the comprehensive protection offered by DGCOS, every customer of an accredited member will receive deposit and stage payment protection and an Insurance Backed Guarantee.
-Accredited members are required to register your details on the DGCOS online system within 48 hours of you signing the contract.
+As part of the comprehensive protection offered by DGCOS, every customer of a member will receive deposit and stage payment protection and an Insurance Backed Guarantee.
+Members are required to register your details on the DGCOS online system within 48 hours of you signing the contract.
 DGCOS will then issue your insurance certificate, which we recommend you keep with your contract.
-Once the installation is complete, the Insurance Backed Guarantee will be issued along with a customer satisfaction survey to complete and return in the prepaid envelope provided.
+Once the installation is complete, the Insurance Backed Guarantee will be issued by email or post.

-The policy will last for 120 days from the date the deposit is paid, however, for larger projects, this may be extended upon request.
+The policy will last for 120 days from the date the deposit is paid.

 I am very pleased with the service we have received from DGCOS.Andrew Gledhill